momo2409/projekty/readme.txt

 	1.4: flask run
 now is a local host server with rest api is working

 2. for testing i used Postman.
-Choose Method you want to test a time this endpoints:
+Choose Method you want to test and tipe this endpoints:
 	2.1 GET:    /posts 		   -get all posts in database /posts/id/<id> 	   -get post with defined id
 		    /posts/userid/<userid> -get all posts in database with defined userid